GLMRIS Frequently Asked Questions (FAQ)

 Which alternative plan does USACE recommend?

-The purpose of the Report was not to make a recommendation or to rank the plans.
+The GLMRIS Report did not seek to make a recommendation or to rank the plans.
 USACE's role was to paint an objective picture of several alternatives and to offer decision makers and stakeholders with various potential ANS control methods and evaluation criteria.

 Other ANS Efforts FAQ